MuchenduOnIt/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 6. Nod
 `Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).`

+## 7. Get node at index
+`Write a function that returns the nth node of a listint_t linked list`